 In a large project, particularly one that will be used by others, error handling is very important of the code, ensuring that any unexpected errors are recorded so that they can be fixed, and so that anyone working with the code knows what went wrong and what to avoid doing.
 Important sections of code would be within try except statements to handle any errors that do occur.

 As my code is relatively simple and static (there is not much that can be changed, so if it works once, it will likely always work), this is far less important for me.
-However, I wanted to learn more about error handling, and there is nothing to prevent me from using this file in other projects I end up working on, so I decided to do validation the ‘proper’ way.
+However, I wanted to learn more about error handling, and there is nothing to prevent me from using this file in other projects I end up working on, so I decided to do validation in the correct manner.
 As such, I have created a custom exception for invalid screen positions, which can be raised as an exception, and will document itself in an error file with a timestamp and the position that caused the error, so that if one does occur, I can hopefully identify what caused it and fix it.